DiedrichsenLab/SUITPapaya/README.md

 ====
 Diedrichsen Lab, Western University

-SUITPapaya is a project of the Diedrichsen lab to build and html-based viewer for functional and other atlas data for the human cerebellum in SUIT or MNI space, including interactive visualization on the SUIT flatmap.
+SUITPapaya is a project of the Diedrichsen lab to build and html-based viewer for functional and other atlas data for the human cerebellum in SUIT space, including interactive visualization on the SUIT flatmap.
 The code is extensively based on the repository [rii-mango/Papaya](https://github.com/rii-mango/Papaya).
 The package was mostly written by Da Zhi in 2019.
 For an installed version of the viewer with installed atlases, see [Atlas Viewer](http://www.diedrichsenlab.org/imaging/AtlasViewer).

 For information on SUIT and an online version of the viewer, please visit [here](diedrichsenlab.org/imaging/suit.htm).